ireland-samantha/claude-java-initializer/README.md

-# Claude Code Preamble Templates
+# Claude Code Java Initializer

 ## What is this?

-A small collection of Java CLAUDE.md templates to help Claude produce higher-quality code.
-These templates can be contextualized by Claude for a specific codebase and reused across projects.
-New languages can be either written manually or derived using Claude.
+A handful of CLAUDE.md files I give to new Java projects + a script to combine them

 ## Why?

-As projects grow, repeating architectural and workflow instructions to an AI becomes noisy, inconsistent, and error-prone.
-These templates turn those expectations into a reusable, versioned preamble that Claude can reliably follow across projects.
+To set expectations from the start with Claude from well-known principles, and then add project context later.

 ## Quick Start